TypeFox/monaco-components/README.md

 You find different verification examples (manual human testing) in the `verify` sub-folders:

 - `monaco-editor`: Test the latest `monaco-editor` version without any wrapper
-- `moned-full`: Test if `moned-full` works with both a vite dev environment or in a statically served HMTL context
+- `monaco-editor-comp`: Test if `monaco-editor-comp` works with both a vite dev environment or in a statically served HMTL context
-- `moned-lc`: Test if `moned-full` works with both a vite dev environment or in a statically served HMTL context
+- `monaco-editor-lc-comp`: Test if `monaco-editor-comp` works with both a vite dev environment or in a statically served HMTL context

 ## Inspiration